cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 certification requirements applied by network service providers.
-A solution for addressing these certification requirements is to verify the specific impacts of updates on service assurance and Service Level Agreements (SLAs) using a network digital twin environment replicating the network particularities as a previous step to production release.
+A solution for addressing these certification requirements is to verify the specific impacts of updates on service assurance and Service Level Agreements (SLAs) using a Network Digital Twin environment replicating the network particularities as a previous step to production release.